KHU1399WinterAP/project-team08/README.md

 ## Run project
-For run this project first clone it on your system. after that you must  Download MySQL connector java.you can download it [(here)](https://search.maven.org/artifact/mysql/mysql-connector-java/8.0.24/jar) now open intellij IDEA
+For run this project first clone it on your system. after that you must  Download MySQL connector java.you can download it [(here)](https://search.maven.org/artifact/mysql/mysql-connector-java/8.0.24/jar)
+-now open intellij IDEA
-Click on File>Project Structor>libraries>Click on + point>add MySQL connector java.jar>Click on OK
+-Click on File>Project Structor>libraries>Click on + point>add MySQL connector java.jar>Click on OK
 ## Members :
 - paria jokar 992023007
 - mohadese mohamadzade 992023027